AkiraKaneshiro/GeneralAssembly_DataScience/Data_Explorers/README.md

 Data Explorer 8

-This Data Explorer on was recommendation systems and giving out recommendations based on brand data.
+This Data Explorer was on recommendation systems and giving out recommendations based on brand data.
+This involved only a small amount of coding.

 Data Explorer 9